Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Threat Model

 \subsection{Attack Assumptions}

 In the coordinated Sybil attack, the attacker's goal is to maximize the impact on decision making while minimizing the probability of detection.
 Hence, the attacker will deploy the Sybil nodes under strategically placed RSUs, the ones that the attacker thinks they will influence the decision of the TMC the most according to the perceived delay.
 The attack can be driven by political or financial incentives, or may be carried out to cause damage to city functions and individuals (e.g., terrorism).
 We assume that the attacker has sufficient resources and incentives to monitor the traffic on the target networked intersections for long periods of time.
 The attacker also has full knowledge of the intersection map.
-Hence, before attacking an intersection, the attacker is assumed to have performed sufficient reconnaissance and thus have studied beforehand: (1) the number of Sybil nodes to inject; (2) the appropriate timing to inject them, which is specific to the junction; and (3) the duration of the attack.
+Hence, before attacking an intersection, the attacker is assumed to have performed sufficient reconnaissance and thus have studied beforehand the appropriate timing to launch the attack in order to create the most impact, which could be specific to the target junction (e.g., targeting rush hour).
 Also, the main attack vehicle does not have to be present in the traffic flow, but could be launching the attack from a distance. \\ We assume that the attacker is only interested in manipulating the number of vehicles in a single direction, thus deploying fake identities on opposite directions is not useful.
 The attacker can define the critical signal phases to target for increased impact.
 Although trying out all attack scenarios guarantees the optimal attack strategy, it is unrealistic for an attacker to enumerate them all and find out the best strategy in real time based on the observed attack impact, which needs to be effectively estimated.
 Thus, a simple greedy attack policy is usually proposed to find an effective attack strategy that yields a sufficient impact according to the attacker.
 Nevertheless, our proposed game model will enable the attacker to apply an optimal attack policy by solving an optimization problem that produces the best-case attack scenario.